Spoon University Logo

 Some other virgin drinks I love ordering are mojitos, strawberry daiquiris, and margaritas.

 Beer companies are always coming out with non-alcoholic alternatives to their classic drinks.
-Sam Adams has the “Just the Haze,” which is described as a “hazy, juicy, non-alcoholic IPA.”
-Heineken has 0.0, which, you guessed it, contains zero percent alcohol.
+Sam Adams has the N/A Golden Lager, Heineken has 0.0, and Athletic Brewing offers a variety of non-alcoholic craft beer.
 These are perfect if you like the flavor of beer, but not the alcoholic part of it.